unclepomedev/unclepomedev/README.md

 ### Hello

-Software Engineer with a background in R&D and SaaS.
+Solo Developer with a background in R&D and SaaS.
 Experimenting with bringing engineering practices to Blender workflows.

 ---